Tuesday, January 12, 2010

 Roger wanted to replace the dinner that he’d lost to his expert jet lag training technique with a slice of pizza and here is Kristi sporting her wares to ward off “infidels” as Roger calls those pesky overseas germs.

 My lovely pal Kristina picked me up at the San Francisco airport.
-She and her dear husband Bob and Coly, I had a 50 minute love/giggle-fest in their kitchen which has long served as a “town hall” meeting place of many of the world’s great minds.
-That was an awesome moment in time as being with them always is for me…
+She and her dear husband Bob and spunky pooch, Colby.
+We had a 50 minute love/giggle-fest in their kitchen which has long served as a “town hall” meeting place of many of the world’s great minds.
+Many awesome moments indeed continue with these terrific human beings.

 Well I finally made it to Bangkok.
 It was a really long 21 hours.
 The extremely slick architecture of the giant new airport didn’t sport that green linoleum floor that I pined for.
 The only green I got to see was in the pallor of the face of a young Asian woman who projectile vomited on the floor right between my aisle seat and the guy next to me in the other aisle seat, who blew his nose like a f@%#ing fog horn every time I’d finally begin to doze off.